scala/docs.scala-lang/_overviews/toolkit/sttp-variable-urls.md

 ---
-title: How to make a request to a dynamic URLs
+title: How to construct URLs from variables
 type: section
-description: How to operate on dynamic URLs with Scala Toolkit.
+description: How to construct URLs from variables with Scala Toolkit.
 num: 14
 previous-page: sttp-make-request
 next-page: sttp-request-parameters